Democracy Now!: 2008 Republican National Convention arrests

 Three journalists with Democracy Now!—including principal host Amy Goodman, and news producers Nicole Salazar and Sharif Abdel Kouddous—were detained by police during their reporting on the 2008 Republican National Convention protests in Saint Paul, Minnesota.
 Salazar was filming as officers in full riot gear charged her area.
 As she yelled "Press!" she was knocked down and told to put her face in the ground while another officer dragged her backward by her leg across the pavement.
 The video footage of the incident was immediately posted on the Internet, leading to a large public outcry against her arrest.
 When a second producer, Kouddous, approached, he too was arrested, and charged with a felony.
 According to a press release by Democracy Now!, Goodman herself was arrested after confronting officers regarding the arrest of her colleagues.
 The officers had established a line of "crowd control", and ordered Goodman to move back.
 Goodman claims she was arrested after being pulled through the police line by an officer, and subsequently (as well as Kouddous) had her press credentials for the convention physically stripped from her by a Secret Service agent.
 All were held on charges of "probable cause for riot".
 A statement was later released by the city announcing that all "misdemeanor charges for presence at an unlawful assembly for journalists" would be dropped.
 The felony charges against Salazar and Kouddous were also dropped.

 Goodman, Salazar, and Kouddous subsequently filed a lawsuit against the cities of St. Paul and Minneapolis as well as other defendants.
 According to Baher Asmy of the Center for Constitutional Rights, "[a]ll three plaintiffs that are journalists with Democracy Now reached a final settlement with the city of Minneapolis and St. Paul, and the United States Secret Service, that will resolve the claims that they had against them from unlawful and quite violent arrests."
-The settlement includes $100,000 in compensation and a promise of police training.
+The settlement included $100,000 in compensation and a promise of police training.

 2016 North Dakota access pipeline protests

-In September 2016, an arrest warrant for criminal trespass was issued for Amy Goodman after covering for Democracy Now! the Dakota Access Pipeline protests during which guards unleashed dogs and pepper spray on protesters in Morton County, North Dakota.
+In September 2016, an arrest warrant for criminal trespass was issued for Amy Goodman after covering the Dakota Access Pipeline protests, during which guards unleashed dogs and pepper spray on protesters in Morton County, North Dakota.
 An arrest warrant was reportedly also issued for Green Party presidential candidate Jill Stein and her running mate, Ajamu Baraka.

 Goodman elected to turn herself in.
 Three days before the court date, the charges were increased to engaging in a riot, which carried a penalty of up to 30 days in jail and a $1,500 fine.
-On October 17, 2016, the judge quickly dismissed the charges, but Morton County prosecutors insisted the case is still open and that they may pursue further charges in the future.
+On October 17, 2016, the judge quickly dismissed the charges, but Morton County prosecutors insisted the case was still open and they may pursue further charges in the future.
 Goodman asserted the importance of freedom of the press and said that Democracy Now! would continue covering the developing situation in North Dakota.